JKJWL/PokePi/README.md

 # PokePi
-A Dumbed Down Pokemon For Raspberri Pi Breadboarding
+A Dumbed Down Pokemon Game For Raspberri Pi Breadboarding